 Software- or app-related iOS device problems can usually be resolved via Recovery Mode or DFU Mode.

-In DFU Mode, you can restore iPhones from any state.
+In DFU Mode, you can restore iPhone/iPad from any state.
 You can use DFU mode to upgrade firmware, downgrade firmware, and even restart your jailbroken device.
 You can make low-level changes to running software while in DFU Mode.

 Difference between Recovery Mode and DFU Mode

 iBoot is the major difference between Recovery mode and DFU mode.
-When you restore or update your iPhone using recovery mode, iBoot is used.
+When you restore or update your iPhone/iPad using recovery mode, iBoot is used.
 In contrast, in DFU mode, the iBoot is bypassed, so you can downgrade the current firmware because no iBoot agent is present.

 How to set up my iPad after unlocking it?